 ALPACA all-sky images from Paranal available in the Archive

 ALPACA - ALL-sky Paranal Apical CAmera is an all-sky camera at the Paranal Observatory.
 ALPACA supports the nigh-time science operations imaging the visible sky to monitor the sky condition.
 ALPACA images the sky 400-700 nm spectral window with a 95% transmission, using a gSENSE detector with a quantum efficiency with a 60% quantum efficiency at 600 nm.
-Its detector consists of a 4kx4k pixels array, with pixels of 9 micrometers in size.
+Its detector consists of a 7kx7k pixel array of 9 micrometers in size (update: was upgraded in October 2023 from the original 4k x 4x).
 These characteristics allow a high angular resolution in the imaging of the sky above Paranal (of order ~ 7arcmin/pixel).
 These and other specifications are listed in Table 1.

 Exposure time could be auto adjusted depending on sky background brightness if required.
 Experience shows that with Moon halo images of 300+ seconds exposures are adequate.
 Currently, the data acquisition has been set to get 2 minutes exposure images with a cadence of 2 minutes and few seconds.
 The images are stored in FITS format.
 Keeping a standard exposure ensure a more stable condition for subsequent post-processing and analysis.